tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 (or: "Argh, I wish I hadn’t made these changes!")

-I know my function didn't behave this way before,... wait am I sure about that.
+"I know my function didn't behave this way before,... wait am I sure about that?"
 Well, you can always go back to old code by checking out an older version.

 .. image:: {filename}/images/posts/2014/git_checkout.png